Building HRV4Training Pro

 HRV4Training Pro builds on our previous work on physiological trends to easily highlight how your baseline is changing with respect to your historical data and allow you to understand if variations are just normal or are consistently outside of your normal ranges, at a glance:

-Similarly, you can see below how acute and chronic load as well as freshness and injury risk can be abstracted at the week level and in relative terms, to provide more meaningfull feedback.
+Similarly, you can see below how acute and chronic load as well as freshness and injury risk can be abstracted at the week level and in relative terms, to provide more meaningful feedback.

-If you are interested in learning more on these specific analysis, please refer to the user guide that you can find here.
+If you are interested in learning more about these specific analyses, please refer to the user guide that you can find here.